UniversityofWarwick/statuspage-widget/README.md

 In the project directory, you can run:

 ### `npm start`

-NOTE: Currently broken since the move to Preact, needs looking at.

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.